aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 configured to map domain names for the two servers in our system.
-Without this constraint, the Alloy Analyzer may generate scenarios where `EmailDomain` is mapped to `EvilServer`, which are not of interest to us (in practice, such a mapping may be possible due to an attack called _DNS spoofing_, but we will rule it out from our model since it lies outside the class of attacks that the SOP is designed to prevent).
+Without this constraint, the Alloy Analyzer may generate scenarios where `EmailDomain` is mapped to `EvilServer`, which are not of interest to us.
+(In practice, such a mapping may be possible due to an attack called _DNS spoofing_, but we will rule it out from our model since it lies outside the class of attacks that the SOP is designed to prevent.)

 Let us introduce two additional applications: an online calendar and a blog site: